Kirefel/OriDeMods/README.md

 A collection of several mods that I haven't gotten around to putting in other repos.

-## Accessibility Mod

-Adds a few accessibility and QOL features such as pause menu improvements and map zoom level.

 ## Debug Enhanced

 Adds more debug options and enables debug controls automatically.